ibm-cloud-docs/log-analysis/agent/config_agent_linux.md

     ```
     {: codeblock}

-2. Set the ingestion key that the LogDNA agent must use to forward logs to the {{site.data.keyword.la_full_notm}} instance.
+2. Set the ingestion key that the logging agent must use to forward logs to the {{site.data.keyword.la_full_notm}} instance.

     ```
     sudo logdna-agent -k INGESTION_KEY